 They raised money through cake stalls and the like.
 Now, the entity is a $10 million per year business, with government ‘operating grants’ of $9 million.
 The remainder is receipts from customers.
 In 2016, there was $200,000 in donations and bequests (I suspect mainly bequests), 200 volunteers (although no assessment of the value of volunteers), and more than 80 staff.

 The published description of what the organisation does is generic, and not particularly helpful.
 My knowledge of the organisation is that nurses visit people in their homes, and they do a mighty good job.
 The CEO spends time applying for government grants and does a mighty good job.

-‘The long-term objectives and strategies consist of pursuing opportunities for commercial alliances … mergers and acquisitions."
+"The long-term objectives and strategies consist of pursuing opportunities for commercial alliances … mergers and acquisitions."
 And, to "Be a provider of choice for consumers in [the] new consumer-directed care market."

 How is this organisation different to any not-for-profit or, indeed, for-profit provider?

 And to "Influence policy and program development for social change and social inclusion."
 What is this other than a business development statement?

 And the success indicator is to "Increase funding and [the] client base."